telerik/xamarin-forms-docs/cloud-integration/amazon-web-services/storage.md

 ## Step 4: Define the ViewModel

 The next step is to create the ViewModel.
 It will need an [IAmazonS3](https://docs.aws.amazon.com/sdkfornet/latest/apidocs/items/TS3IS3NET45.html) client object which will be used for managing the data.
-We also need to implement all of the commands that the RadButtons are bound to.

 #### __[C#] Example 2: Defining the ViewModel__